vlayer-xyz/vlayer/book/src/javascript/emailproofs.md

 ## Email Proofs

-In order to proof the content of an email, we firstly need to prepare it to be passed into the smart contract.
+In order to prove the content of an email, we firstly need to prepare it to be passed into the smart contract.
 We provide a handy function for it in the SDK, `preverifyEmail`.

 ```ts